Multiple Point Simulation#

 Perform Multiple Point Simulation#

-where \(AOI\) is the set of all grid cells in the simulation model, and \(Z\) is the feature of interest.
+where \(\bf{u}\) is a location vector, \(AOI\) is the set of all grid cells in the simulation model, and \(Z\) is the feature of interest.

-\(\quad\) The multple point template is defined as,
+\(\quad\) The multiple point template is defined as,

 \(\quad\) For the example, below we have a 5 point multiple point template with the unknown location and all the adjacent cells on each face,

-Go to a location along the random path - sequential visit grid nodes (without assigned data) along the random path.
-The random (instead of ordered) path is prefered to avoid path artifacts such as smearing of values along the path that will appear as striations, e.g., like you would see in an agricultural crop from an airplane window, due to variations in seeding and other treatments along the path of the tractor.
+Visit a location along the random path - sequentially visit grid cells (without assigned data) along the random path.
+The random (instead of ordered) path is preferred to avoid path artifacts such as smearing of values along the path that will appear as striations, e.g., like you would see in an cereal crop field from an airplane window, due to variations in seeding and other treatments along the path of the tractor.

-note, for the early nodes along the random path it is quite likely that non of the locations, \(i = 1, \ldots, m\) in the multiple point template are informed.
-In this case, all locations in the training image match and the resulting probability for each facies are the global proportions from the training image (but I’m getting ahead of myself!)
+note, for the early grid cells along the random path it is quite likely that none of the points, \(i = 1, \ldots, m\) in the multiple point template are informed by data nor previously simulated grid cells

-Calculate the conditional distribution from the training image - scan the training image for replicates of the multiple point event, and pool the observed feature values at the first template location,
+Calculate the conditional distribution from the training image - scan the training image for replicates of the multiple point data event, and pool the observed feature categorical values at the first template location, \(\bf{u}_k\),

 \(\quad\) where \(p\) is a random number, \(p \sim U[0,1]\)

-Sequential update of the conditioning set - after simulation at location \(\bf{u}_k\), this simulated value is treated as data for any subsequent nodes along the random path.
+Sequential update of the conditioning set - after Monte Carlo simulation at location \(\bf{u}_k\), this simulated value, \(z^{\ell}(\bf{u}_k)\) is added to the grid as a previously simulated grid cell and is treated as data for any subsequent grid cells along the random path.

 Multiple Point Simulation Demonstration#